Who we are?

 9. Select Display Results to review results.

-10. Select Plot to display the plotted data.
+10. Select Plot to display the plotted data and residuals.

 Note: The results of each analysis are saved in a text file with the data file name.
-A log file is also created to document and date each analysis.
-You should delete this log file when it becomes too large.
+A log file is also created to document and date each analysis you run.
+When the log file becomes very large, it should be deleted.

 Still have questions?